 Recruitment Process Outsourcing (RPO)

-RPO, or Recruitment Process Outsourcing, allows businesses to hand over some (or all) of their recruitment processes to a third party.
-It’s like having a dedicated team of workforce specialists who handle everything - from identifying your talent needs to sourcing, screening, and onboarding the best candidates.
+RPO, or Recruitment Process Outsourcing, allows businesses to hand over some (or all) of their recruitment processes to a third-party RPO provider.
+It’s like having a dedicated team of workforce specialists who handle everything – from identifying your talent needs to sourcing, screening, and onboarding the best candidates.

-A common view is that RPO is only for large companies hiring over 1,000 employees a year, but that’s not the case.
-RPO is flexible and works just as well for businesses with smaller hiring volumes, as well as for those scaling up.
+A common view is that RPO services are only for large companies hiring over 1,000 employees a year, but that’s not the case.
+RPO is flexible and works just as well for businesses with smaller hiring volumes as for those scaling up.

 Hiring takes too long

 Slow recruitment is causing delays.
-RPO helps you fill roles faster and keep projects on track.
+RPO providers help you fill roles faster and keep projects on track.

 Hiring takes too long